EliaTogni/Univault/Statistical Methods for Machine Learning.md

 ## Example
 In supervised learning, an **example** is a pair $(x,y)$ where $x$ is a data point and $y$ is the “true” label associated with $x$.
 In some cases, there is a unique true label for $x$.
 This happens when $y$ measures some objective property of the data point; for example, $y$ is the closing price of a stock on a certain day.
 In some other cases, the label $y$ is subjectively assigned by a human annotator; for example, the genre of a movie.
 Clearly, different annotators may have different opinions about a movie’s genre, implying that the same data point may occur with different “true” labels.

-In order to estimate the predictive power of a predictor it is typically used a test set.
+In order to estimate the predictive power of a predictor it is typically used a **test set**.
 This is a set of examples $(x_1′ ,y_1′ ),..., (x_n′ ,y_n′ )$.
 Technically, it is a multiset because some examples may occur more than once.
 However, treating datasets as multisets complicates the notation.
-For this reason, and without much loss of generality, datasets will be mostly viewed as sets in the standard mathematical acception.Given a loss function $\ell$, the test set is used to compute the test error of a predictors $f$,
+For this reason, and without much loss of generality, datasets will be mostly viewed as sets in the standard mathematical acception.
+Given a loss function $\ell$, the test set is used to compute the test error of a predictors $f$,

 $$ \frac{1}{n}\sum_{t = 1}^{n}\ell(y'_t, f({\mathbf{x}}'_t))$$